It’s not unusual for Mike House to pick up the The San Diego Union-Tribune, read an article about a local need, and call The San Diego Foundation.

 The House family became ingrained in the San Diego community and developed a passion for horses on their 1-acre property, eventually building their own barn and horse corrals.

-For several decades, Mike made a living buying land, contracting, and building commercial industrial buildings to rent and sell across San Diego County in neighborhoods such as Otay Mesa and Kearny Mesa.
+For several decades, Mike made a living buying land, contracting, and building commercial and industrial buildings to rent and sell across San Diego County in neighborhoods such as Otay Mesa and Kearny Mesa.

-It was after his eight children were grown and started families of their own that Mike sold his first Otay Mesa property in 2005 and, with his accountant, approached The San Diego Foundation with philanthropy on his mind.
+It was after his eight children were grown and started families of their own that Mike sold his first Otay Mesa property in 2005 and, with his accountant, approached San Diego Foundation with philanthropy on his mind.

-“I liked the way The Foundation could manage my charitable money,” Mike said.
+“I liked the way the Foundation could manage my charitable money,” Mike said.
 “You have the resources to help research nonprofits, and you’re so organized.”

 After years of grantmaking, in 2020 Mike was ready to replenish his donor-advised fund by selling one of his Kearny Mesa real estate properties valued at $5.35 million.